-No matter what your daily routine looks like, you will have to unlearn the hunger for snacks to achieve success.
+No matter your daily routine, you will have to unlearn the hunger for snacks to achieve success.
 Neither anyone needs a snack before noon nor in the afternoon.

-Either way, you’ll only become more sluggish and unproductive – what a waste of valuable time.
+Either way, you’ll only become more sluggish and unproductive – wasting valuable time.